How long it takes to learn Chinese?

 You may only go forward if there are solid reasons.
 In the same way, if you have a plan and passion for reviewing pending lessons, you can find the time.

-You will also likely lose interest within a few months and quit without solid motives.
+You will likely lose interest within a few months and quit without solid motives.
 In any case, you won’t learn much Chinese.
 As a result, most people only advance up to a beginner’s level.

 Do you still need convincing?